Proposed rule change on endangered species triggers alarm for environmentalists

 Because of the current definition of harm, “many, many millions of acres of land has been conserved” to help keep species alive, he said.

-The issue is of particular concern in Hawaii, which has more endangered species than any other state — 40% of the nation’s federally listed threatened and endangered species — even though it has less than 1% of the land area, according to the National Fish and Wildlife Foundation.
+The issue is of particular concern in Hawaii.
+The islands have more endangered species than any other state — 40% of the nation’s federally listed threatened and endangered species — even though Hawaii has less than 1% of the land area, according to the National Fish and Wildlife Foundation.

-Birds are among the most vulnerable.
-Since humans arrived, 71 birds have gone extinct, according to the state Department of Land and Natural Resources.
-Thirty-one of the 42 remaining endemic birds are listed under the U.S. Endangered Species Act, the department said and ten of these haven’t been seen in decades.
+Maxx Philipps, Hawaii and Pacific Islands director for the Center for Biological Diversity, said removing these safeguards will accelerate Hawaii’s extinction crisis and erode the biological and cultural heritage of the islands.

+She pointed to the example of tiny native bees that forage on and pollinate coastal dune plants.
+Very little oceanfront property remains undeveloped and what is left tends to be fragmented pockets.
+Other listed species living on the shoreline — like green sea turtles –- could also lose their homes if protections are removed.

 The Associated Press’ climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.